rachelroks9/websci/lab9/README.txt

 A big change I added to my site was the look of alerts.
 I thought the plain alert message was not very flattering so I looked into other alert messages.
 SweetAlert, a node module, allows you to have a few different types of alert messages.
 I decided to just stick with their alert for success messages for simplicity.
 Using SweetAlert was very easy and was just a simple line of code to use.

+In order to obtain more tweets, the user must refresh the page.
+When refreshing the page, the entire application is restarted.

 Resources: